ASTRO-POLIS/swift-polis/README.md

 ## To Do
 - General ToDo - make sure all examples have JSON data examples.
+- General ToDO - make sure all swift files have the proper copyright message.

 - Reimplement PolisReferences and its tests.
 We decided to start with, references will be only to Device Details
+- Finish the implementation of
+    - ✅ the Manufacturer
-- Finish the implementation of the Manufacturer and back-index to shared device details.
+    - and back-index to shared device details.
 Manufacturers are referenced objects only (so no duplications)
+    - Test
+    - Document
 - PolisDirection needs more documentation
 - PolisCommunicationChannel needs Documentation and Tests
 - PolisAddress needs Documentation and Tests